JackHarris67/mod-collection/README.md

 ### Unfinished / In The Works
 * **[Bounty Tasks Rework](/../../releases/tag/bounty-task-rework)** - Script injecting into default Bounty Tasks system to add new mechanics on top and change existing ones.
 Somewhat tested but lacks a lot of features and polish.
+* **[Organizational Pouch](/../../releases/tag/org-pouch)** - Mod adding a custom pouch to store stuff in and carry in the inventory.
+Uses default assets.
+Needs polish.